abdulrehman043/whatsapp_business_name/README.md

 ## Getting Started

 These instructions will help you set up the WhatsApp Business Name API on your local machine for development and testing purposes.
-To deploy it in a production environment, refer to the deployment section.

 ### Prerequisites